-Guarantor Issuer Beneficiary Relationship of Guarantor to Issuer Type of Obligation Guaranteed Outstanding agreement term date Maximum Amount of Guaranty Guaranty Obligation as of 6/30/2021 Guaranty Obligation as of 6/30/2020 CGB Owners of multifamily dwellings in Connecticut Housing Development Fund Issuers participate in program administered by CGB and the Housing Development Fund to install energy upgrades in multifamily dwellings.
-Commercial and consumer loan products with various terms To Be Determined - Based on final projection completion \$ 5,000,000 \$ 3,709,185 \$ 4,138,968 CGB CT Energy Efficiency Finance Company Webster Bank Issuer provides loans for the installation of energy efficiency measures in single family homes to credit challenged households to meet the goals outlined in CGB's Comprehensive Plan.
-Guarantee limited to \$600,000 on revolving credit note of \$6,000,000 N/A 600,000 600,000 CGB New England Hydropower Company Webster Bank Issuer is the developer of hydropower project in Connecticut approved by the CGB Board of Directors.
-Line of credit 8/2/2022 300,000 300,000 300,000 CEFIA Holdings LLC CEFIA Solar Services Inc. CHFA Holdings is the sole shareholder of Services and an affiliate of CGB Promissory Note for funds received from CHFA upon their issuance of Qualified Energy Conservation Bonds (QECBs) for State Sponsored Housing Projects (SSHP) 11/1/2036 1,895,807 1,461,350 1,556,141 CGB Canton Hydro, LLC Provident Bank Issuer is the developer of hydropower project in Connecticut approved by the CGB Board of Directors.
-Unfunded guaranty not to exceed \$500,000 To Be Determined - Based on project completion 500,000 500,000 500,000 CT Solar Lease 1 LLC / CT Solar Loan 1 LLC CT Green Bank Amalgamated Bank Issuer is holder of Solar Lease notes used as collateral and a wholly owned subsidiary of CGB.
+Guarantor Issuer Beneficiary Relationship of Guarantor to Type of Obligation Guaranteed Maximum Amount of Guaranty Guaranty Obligation as of 6/30/2021 CGB Owners of multifamily dwellings in Connecticut Housing Development Fund Issuers participate in program administered by CGB and the Housing Development Fund to install energy upgrades in multifamily dwellings.
+Commercial and consumer loan products with various terms \$ 5,000,000 \$ 3,709,185 CGB CT Energy Efficiency Finance Company Webster Bank Issuer provides loans for the installation of energy efficiency measures in single family homes to credit challenged households to meet the goals outlined in CGB's Comprehensive Plan.
+Guarantee limited to \$600,000 on revolving credit note of \$6,000,000 600,000 .
+CGB New England Hydropower Company Webster Bank Issuer is the developer of hydropower project in Connecticut approved by the CGB Board of Directors.
+Line of credit 300,000 300,000 CEFIA Holdings LLC CEFIA Solar Services Inc. CHFA Holdings is the sole shareholder of Services and an affiliate of CGB Promissory Note for funds received from CHFA upon their issuance of Qualified Energy Conservation Bonds (QECBs) for State Sponsored Housing Projects (SSHP) 1,895,807 1,461,350 CGB Canton Hydro, LLC Provident Bank Issuer is the developer of hydropower project in Connecticut approved by the CGB Board of Directors.
+Unfunded guaranty not to exceed \$500,000 500,000 500,000 CT Solar Lease 1 LLC / CT Solar Loan 1 LLC CT Green Bank Amalgamated Bank Issuer is holder of Solar Lease notes used as collateral and a wholly owned subsidiary of CGB.
 Guarantee payment of a \$3,500,000 revolving line of credit with Amalgamated Bank.
-5/20/2022 3,500,000 100,000 100,000 CGB PosiGen Inc. Enhanced Capital Issuer is the owner of residential solar projects in Connecticut approved by the CGB Board of Directors Guarantee payment of a \$2,500,000 secured working capital line of credit with Enhanced Capital N/A 2,500,000 2,500,000 \$ 14,295,807 \$ 6,070,535 \$ 9,695,109
+3,500,000 100,000 CGB PosiGen Inc. Enhanced Capital Issuer is the owner of residential solar projects in Connecticut approved by the CGB Board of Directors Guarantee payment of a \$2,500,000 secured working capital line of credit with Enhanced Capital 2,500,000 6.070.525 \$ 14,295,807 \$ 6,070,535